Principles of GLP and Compliance Monitoring - Good Laboratory Practice.

 In cases where the validation is performed by the user, Standard Operating Procedures should be available

-The ultimate responsibility for the validation of your system lies with your own laboratory.
-However, vendors of proprietary software, such as Caliso Calibration Toolbox, can play their part by providing you with validation documentation for their software, and tools for testing the software in its intended location, i.e. in your laboratory.
+However, vendors of proprietary software, such as Calibration Toolbox ADO and Caliso Calibration Administrator, can play their part by providing you with validation documentation for their software, and tools for testing the software in its intended location, i.e. in your laboratory.

-Caliso Calibration Toolbox, which is widely used throughout the healthcare, pharmaceutical and biotechnology industries, is designed to automate parts of your company's quality control system and, because of this, has been subjected to strict validation/verification procedures.
+Calibration Toolbox ADO, which is widely used throughout the healthcare, pharmaceutical and biotechnology industries, is designed to automate parts of your company's quality control system and, because of this, has been subjected to strict validation/verification procedures.
 It is classed as "off the shelf" software in which by definition you, the end-user, played no direct part in the specification, development and testing.
 One of the key purposes of this document to demonstrate to you and any auditor, that the software has been designed, developed and tested in accordance with the internationally accepted guidelines for software validation.

 Should you require external sources of reference for your software validation, there are several excellent sources of reference, in particular, the US Food & Drug Administration FDA web site and the web site of the US National Institute of Standards & Technology.
 NIST.

-4.2 Use, Calibration, and Maintenance of Equipment
+4.2.
+Use, Calibration, and Maintenance of Equipment

 OECD Principles of Good Laboratory Practice - Legislative basis Directive 87/18/EEC, Directive 88/320/EEC